ipo-exe/zenith/principles.md

 - Improve systems iteratively, not all at once;
 - Reusability is a horizon — not a prerequisite;

----

-## 5. KISS
-**Keep It Simple and Smart**
+## 5. KISS - Keep It Simple and Smart

-**Equation**

-Simplicity = Flexibility

-**Explanation**
 Favor simplicity.
 Let complexity emerge from the simple parts.
 Build systems with maximal interoperability.
 Choose open tools, transparent formats, and modular design.
 Avoid hype, overengineering, and black-box dependencies.

+**Equation**
+Simplicity = Flexibility

 **Implications**
 _Start simple — scale only with need._